 The assessment is for persons who could not complete high school, and this way, they can earn an equivalent degree.

-The GED® exam has four separate subtests in the academic sectors of Science, Literacy, Math, and Social Studies.
+The GED® exam has four separate subtests in the academic sectors of

 The exam measures proficiency at a level comparable to that of HS seniors upon graduation.